cph-cachet/pulmonary_monitor_app/README.md

               ))
 ````

-The above code add an `ImmediateTrigger` with an `AppTask` of type `ONE_TIME_SENSING_TYPE`.
+The above code adds an [`ImmediateTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/ImmediateTrigger-class.html) with an [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) of type `ONE_TIME_SENSING_TYPE`.
 This app task contains the two measures of `weather` and `air_quality`.
 The result of this sensing configuration is that an app task is imediately added to the task list and when it is activated by the user (by pushing the `PRESS HERE TO FINISH TASK` button), the measures are resumed exactly once.
-When the measures has been collected, the app task is markede as "done" in the task list, illustrated by a green check mark as shown in Figure 2 left.
+When the measures has been collected, the app task is markede as "done" in the task list, illustrated by a green check mark as shown in Figure 2.

 ![pm_2](https://user-images.githubusercontent.com/1196642/100003816-f3ae6800-2dc6-11eb-9734-381a8b376a10.png)

-**Figure 2** - User interface of the Pulmonary Monitor app.
-Left: Task list with a "done" sensing task.
+**Figure 2** - Task list with a "done" sensing task.

 ### Survey App Task